15ucs025/flutterWebRtc/README.md

 Flutter_webrtc plugin provides a RTCVideoView widget which takes renderer as argument to display the data "RTCVideoView(_localVideoRenderer)"

+Now, create ui for displaying different feed for the remote and local ui

 ## Reference
 - [Blog Tutorial] (https://www.100ms.live/blog/flutter-webrtc)